ChainSafe/halo2/book/src/design/implementation/proofs.md

   (at verifying time).

-Crucially, implementations of `TranscriptWrite` are responsible for simultaneously writing to some `std::io::Write` buffer at the same time that they hash things into the transcript, and similarly for `TranscriptRead`/`std::io::Read`.
+Crucially, implementations of `TranscriptWrite` are responsible for simultaneously writing to some `halo2curves::io::Write` buffer at the same time that they hash things into the transcript, and similarly for `TranscriptRead`/`halo2curves::io::Read`.

 As a bonus, treating proofs as opaque byte streams ensures that verification accounts for the cost of deserialization, which isn't negligible due to point compression.